SpaceFishDev/min-os/readme.md

 # MIN-OS
-Tiny 32 bit os, nothing yet, won't be much. <br>
+Small 32 bit operating system. <br>
-At the moment it has GDT and a very basic debug printing method.
+This os boots with multiboot, loads GDT and IDT, sets up paging and a heap.